khoin/JAMS/README.md

 * Users will be able to store the setups without saving files (currently as JSON).
 Something like indexedDB, perhaps?

 * There have been discussions with [@stai12](https://github.com/stai12) about whether `JAMS` and its Modules should handle graphical interface or not.
 Currently it is, par argument that saving/loading setups will be easier.
-I think having it only handling audio is very appealing, especially if somebody wants to include it in their project without using the UI.
+I think having it only handling audio is very appealing, especially if somebody wants to include it in their project without using the UI (you can already route it in your own AudioContext).

 * This entire project should be rewritten in compliance with the ES6 syntaxes, which I know nothing about.
 On top of that, many parts of it (including `Interface.render()` and `JAMS.render()`) should be re-structured.

+* Standardize on how triggers should be handled.
+Current we assess if the current sample is 1 over the last sample (dx/dt >= 1 with t in samples).
+The `JAMSOnOffEnvelope` current detects triggers using this way. `SimpleDecay` is still detecting if the current sample is exactly 1.

+* Modules shouldn't stay in one file.
+They should be in many files for the sake of organization, but then I don't want the clients to make multiple requests to my server.
+Some sort of compiling script should be make to mesh all these files up together.
+Same for Interface modules.

 ## Usage